We did it.

 “No.” The Seattle Four Square (and its yellow door).

-In response to the call for a scalable, efficient DADU solution, we propose a flexible strategy that employs six possible 12’x12’ square modules:
+In an effort to increase housing availability and diversity, The City of Seattle created a pre-approved DADU program.
+To do so, it called upon designers to participate in a competition.
+In response to this theoretical, scalable, and efficient DADU solution, we propose a flexible strategy that employs six possible 12’x12’ square modules:

 .empty square